Biden to welcome Israel’s Herzog to White House | KRDO

 He is also planning to meet separately with Vice President Kamala Harris, in part to discuss efforts to combat climate change.

-The visit comes days before Netanyahu is expected to move ahead with his plan that would lessen judicial oversight of the executive and legislative branches.
-The proposal has drawn protests in Israel and received sharp criticism from Biden.
+The visit comes as Netanyahu moves ahead with his plan that would lessen judicial oversight of the executive and legislative branches.
+The proposal has drawn hundreds of thousands of Israelis to protest and received sharp criticism from Biden.

 The two men spoke by phone Monday in what Netanyahu’s office described as a “long and warm conversation.”
 Israel’s readout said Biden had invited Netanyahu to the United States for a meeting, though it didn’t specify if the talks would occur at the White House or somewhere else.